How to Safely Exercise During Pregnancy

 Seven tips for exercising safely during pregnancy

-1. Talk to your doctor about limitations
+1. Talk to your doctor first

 Pregnancy alters your body’s balance and movement, increasing the risk of falls, so choose exercises carefully.